 For example, in the research mentioned, the assumption that people were operating under was that “every pageview is created equal,” and so some companies monetize with that in mind.
 When you start to see that some pages, sections, authors, or topics have more engagement, you can start to question that original assumption and find ways to monetize based on the actual value of the audience.

-A Parse.ly study on how different audiences find different topics online — looking at distributors like Facebook and Google — has been wildly popular.
+4. A Parse.ly study looking at how different audiences find different topics online — looking at distributors like Facebook and Google — has been wildly popular.
 Were you surprised by the data?
 What do you think it says about the future of media distribution?